jvsalinas85/jvsalinas85/README.md

 ## About this Repository 📁

 All the amazing work I've done over the past months on my learning journey is found in the next set of repositories.
-Feel free to explore and/or use each one to your advantage.
+Feel free to explore and/or use each one that suids your needs.

 <br>